nathan-bottomley/eleventy-plugin-podcaster.com/content/index.md

 Detailed and specific information about how to install and use **Podcaster** can be found in [the Documentation section](/docs) of the site, but here's a quick summary.

-### 1. Install the plugin
+### 1. Install Podcaster

 **Podcaster** is an Eleventy plugin.
 Create an Eleventy site and install the `eleventy-plugin-podcaster` plugin in the usual way.

-### 2. Provide information about your podcast
+### 2. Provide information to the plugin

-In the data directory, create a `podcast.json` file.
+- In the data directory, create a `podcast.json` file.
 This will contain information about your podcast and its site — at the very least, its title, the site URL, a description, its language, and its category.

-### 3. Create a place for your episode MP3 files

-In the input directory, create an `episodeFiles` directory for your episode MP3 files.

-### 4. Create a place for your episode posts

-In the input directory, create an `episodePosts` directory.
-This directory will contain a post for each episode, and that post will include information about the episode, including its title, date, episode number and show notes.
+- In the input directory, create an `episodePosts` directory.
+This directory will contain a post for each episode, a post which includes information about the episode, including its title, date, episode number and show notes.

+- Optionally, in the input directory, create an `episodeFiles` directory for your episode MP3 files.

+### 3. Create the website pages

+A podcast website will usually have an index page or pages, which list and describe all the episodes as well as pages for individual episodes.
+You can use the information you've provided — including the posts you've made for each episode — to create these pages and many more.

+### 4. Host the website

+You can host a **Podcaster** site wherever you host an Eleventy site.
+But your podcast episode files will need to be hosted on a CDN, and you will need to include a URL prefix for that CDN in your `podcast.json` data file.

 ## On this site